"No one can make you feel inferior without your consent."

 Self Worth

-- Self-worth without agape becomes narcissism—the Narcissist.
+• Self-worth without agape becomes narcissism—the Narcissist.

-- Agape without self-worth becomes martyrdom—the Martyr.
+• Agape without self-worth becomes martyrdom—the Martyr.

 The Caregiver holds both: he values himself and loves others without conditions.
 He receives and gives.
 He cares for himself and cares for all.
 This balance isn't mastered once.
-It's a living practice, refined daily through conscious awareness and intentional choice.
+It's a living practice, refined daily through awareness and choice.

 Self Worth and the Caregiver